jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPIAuthException.md

 SpotifyWebAPIAuthException::hasInvalidCredentials()
 ```

-Returns if the exception was thrown because of invalid credentials.
+Returns whether the exception was thrown because of invalid credentials.

 #### Return values